scipp/scipp/doc/design.md

 - Variables are identified by a combination of their tag and (for data variables) their name.
   Duplicate tag/name combinations are forbidden, i.e., `Dataset` behaves like a set.

-The current implementation also contains a global `Dimensions` objects, holding the space spanned by the combination of all the variables dimensions.
+The current implementation also contains a `Dimensions` objects, holding the space spanned by the combination of all the variables dimensions.
 However, this is not necessary and may change in the actual implementation.

 There are very few methods for direct manipulation of `Dataset`: